 This plastic part can be any color.
 In the examples above, you can see that the plastic part of the connection is green.

 Although it is possible to push in on this plastic by using your hands, doing so can be pretty difficult and sore on your fingers.

 The best tool to use is a push-fit “demounting” tool.
-More often than not, this tool will look like the shape of a horse shoe.
+More often than not, this tool will look like a horse shoe.

 Note that the demounting tool in your local hardware store might not look exactly the same as the one above.
 For example, some of them will be longer and others will have a notch or a grip at the top.